Updated: June 11, 2025

 • Lease terms such as lease lengths and renewal terms

-• Tenant rights and responsibilities, which are laws and regulations protecting tenants and outlining their obligations
+• Tenant rights and responsibilities, which are laws and regulations that protect tenants and outline their obligations

-• Landlord rights and obligations which explain the legal requirements and duties of property owners, such as paying municipal property tax
+• Landlord rights and obligations, which explain the legal requirements and duties of property owners, such as paying municipal property taxes

 • Proof of rental licenses and permits for renting properties, like the Alojamento Local (AL) for short-term rentals